littlektframework/littlektframework.github.io/_docs/ui/controls.md

 ### Rendering

 In order to render a `Control` we have access to the `render()` method that we can override.
-The method is provided with a `Batch` instance that we can use to draw any textures and such to the screen as well as the scenes `Camera` instance.
+The method is provided with a `Batch` instance that we can use to draw any textures and such to the screen as well as the scene's `Camera` instance.

 ```kotlin
 override fun render(batch: Batch, camera: Camera) {